 Where do you see My Gift Card Supply going in the next year?
 Three years?
 Five years?

 We want to continue selling iTunes gift cards, which is our biggest focus and can attract the most customers.
-Once we reach terminal velocity of customer aquisition, we’ll move on to other markets that have great opportunity but might be slightly smaller in size.
+Once we reach the terminal velocity of customer acquisition, we’ll move on to other markets that have great opportunities but might be slightly smaller in size.
 Three to five years out, I think we’ll take apart some of the things that we’ve done well as an e-commerce business and work it into stand-alone products that other businesses can use.
-We’ve come a long way with fraud mitigation, and order and inventory management.
+We’ve come a long way with fraud mitigation and order and inventory management.
 I would envision opening an office in Colorado or South America.

 MyGiftCardSupply’s website is at https://www.mygiftcardsupply.com/